theupdateframework/taps/tap3.md

 is less versatile.
 For one, the keys must sign the same piece of metadata and those signatures must sit in the same file.
-Secondly, existing functionality doesn't enable multiple roles with flexible thresholds and key sets to be required to sign off together, at least without leading to an explosion in the number of delegations and roles required.
+Secondly, existing functionality doesn't enable multiple roles with flexible thresholds and key sets to be required to sign off together, at least not without leading to an explosion in the number of delegations and roles required.

 # Specification